 One guard, Yukinaga Kimura, would use a club, that looked like a baseball bat, to beat the POWs.
 He used it any time he believed a POW had disobeyed an order.
 Sometimes, he forced the POWs to drop their pants and beat them until they were black and blue and began to bleed.
 Most of the time, he beat them on the head and body and on one occasion broke a prisoner’s eardrum.
 One civilian member of the camp medical staff slapped POWs who reported themselves as being sick and unable to work.
 The beatings were so common that the POWs could not recall them all.

-In May 1945, 48 POWs were beaten by guards with fists and clubs, while in June 70 POWs were beaten with a garrison belt for no apparent reason.
+In May 1945, 48 POWs were beaten by guards with fists and clubs, while in June, 70 POWs were beaten with a garrison belt for no apparent reason.
 In another incident in June, the Japanese paymaster entered the mess hall while the POWs were eating.
-He made a comment about the food and for no apparent reason, no one had said anything back to him, he took off his belt and hit the POWs sitting near where he was standing in their faces with the belt.
+He made a comment about the food and for no apparent reason.
+No one had said anything in response to his comment, but he took off his belt and hit the POWs sitting near where he was standing in their faces with the belt.
 By the time he finished, he had hit all 200 POWs in the mess hall.
 From there, he went to the barracks that housed Naval personnel and Marines and hit all 200 men inside with his belt.
 The welts from the beating could be seen on their faces for days afterward.

 Showing how little respect the Japanese had for the POWs, as part of their diets, the Japanese served barley or burned wheat in place of the rice to the prisoners.
 The wheat had been in a warehouse fire and determined to be too badly burnt to be given to the Japanese civilians but good enough for the prisoners.